deepsquare-io/grid/docs/workflow/03-guides/01-module-development/01-usage.md

 Specify:

 - The `source` of the module, which is the git repository accessible via HTTPS.
 You can specify a git tag by adding `@<git-tag>` as a suffix.
 You can also specify the git SHA commit `@<git-commit-sha>`, which you can shorten to 7 characters.
 Otherwise, the HEAD commit will be used.
+The format of the path is the following: `<host>/<owner>/<repo>[/<path>]`.
+If the git repository is a monorepo of modules, you can specify the path to the directory containing a `module.yaml` by appending `/path` (example: `github.com/deepsquare-io/workflow-module-example/other-module-example`).
 - The `args`, which must match the `inputs` field of the module.
 - The `exportEnvAs`, which allows to use the `outputs` of the module as environment variables.
 The variables will be prefixed with the value of `exportEnvAs`.